- Nottinghamshire County Championship 2026 title defence with strong squad depth

 - Balanced squad and overseas strategy boost title chances

-The Nottinghamshire Season Preview for the 2026 County Championship sees the defending champions return with strong squad depth, proven match-winners and an excellent home record.
-They look well placed for another title push.
+The Nottinghamshire Season Preview for the 2026 County Championship sees the defending champions return with strong squad depth, proven match-winners and an excellent home record, all of which suggest they are well placed for another sustained title push.

-Nottinghamshire return to the County Championship this summer with high expectations.
-They also carry the confidence of recent success.
-Last season was not just good, it was dominant.
-They finished 16 points clear at the top.
-Even a strong Surrey side could not match them.
+Nottinghamshire return to the County Championship this summer with high expectations, and they also carry the confidence of recent success that reinforces belief within a settled dressing room.
+Last season was not just good, it was dominant, as they finished 16 points clear at the top despite competition from strong challengers.
+Even a strong Surrey side could not match them over the course of the campaign.

-Seven wins from 14 matches only told part of the story.
-The manner of those victories defined their campaign.
-A decisive win over Surrey late in the season settled the race.
-Their only defeat came early against Durham at Chester-le-Street.
-After that, Nottinghamshire found rhythm and resilience.
-They closed with three straight wins to seal the title.
-This Nottinghamshire season preview shows a side that finishes strongly.
+Seven wins from 14 matches only told part of the story, as the manner of those victories ultimately defined their campaign and underlined their authority.
+A decisive win over Surrey late in the season settled the race, effectively removing any remaining doubt about the destination of the title.
+Their only defeat came early against Durham at Chester-le-Street, but after that setback Nottinghamshire found rhythm, consistency and resilience.
+They closed with three straight wins to seal the title, reinforcing the sense that this is a side that finishes strongly under pressure.

 Trent Bridge dominance

-The pace attack thrived in those conditions.
-Josh Tongue, Dillon Pennington and Brett Hutton led the charge.
-Overseas quick Fergus O’Neill added further threat.
-Together, they formed one of the most effective seam units in the league.
+The pace attack thrived in those conditions, with Josh Tongue, Dillon Pennington and Brett Hutton leading the charge as a cohesive and effective unit.
+Overseas quick Fergus O’Neill added further threat, bringing both control and wicket-taking ability across different match situations.
+Together, they formed one of the most effective seam units in the league, capable of influencing games across all phases.

-For fantasy cricket players, Nottinghamshire’s seamers became key picks.
-Their consistency and wicket-taking ability stood out.
-This Nottinghamshire season preview highlights that trend clearly.
+For fantasy cricket players, Nottinghamshire’s seamers became key picks due to their consistency, reliability and ability to take wickets in clusters.
+Their performances ensured steady returns, and this Nottinghamshire season preview highlights that trend clearly for those building squads.

 Nottinghamshire season preview – Fantasy cricket insights

-Nottinghamshire delivered consistent fantasy returns throughout last season.
-Fergus O’Neill was one of the most efficient performers.
-He recorded one of the best points-per-game averages among regular players.
-Josh Tongue also impressed with strong returns.
+Nottinghamshire delivered consistent fantasy returns throughout last season, with several players emerging as reliable point scorers across formats and conditions.
+Fergus O’Neill was one of the most efficient performers, recording one of the best points-per-game averages among regular players in the competition.
+Josh Tongue also impressed with strong returns, particularly in matches where conditions suited seam bowling.

-Lyndon James was the standout contributor.
-He scored 1,931 points across the campaign.
-That placed him among the top all-rounders in the game.
-His dual role adds major fantasy value.
-He contributes with both bat and ball.
-This ensures frequent involvement in matches.
+Lyndon James was the standout contributor, scoring 1,931 points across the campaign and establishing himself as one of the most valuable all-rounders in the game.
+That tally placed him among the top performers overall, while his dual role adds major fantasy value through contributions with both bat and ball.
+This ensures frequent involvement in matches, which is crucial for consistent scoring.

-Freddie McCann offered excellent value for budget-conscious players.
-Priced at £5.5m or below, he still ranked highly for points.
-That made him a smart and reliable pick.
+Freddie McCann offered excellent value for budget-conscious players, as despite being priced at £5.5m or below he still ranked highly for total points.
+That combination of affordability and output made him a smart and reliable pick throughout the season.

-At the top of the order, Haseeb Hameed delivered consistency.
-He scored 1,258 runs during the season.
-That total ranked among the best in Division One.
-Only Dom Sibley scored more runs.
+At the top of the order, Haseeb Hameed delivered consistency, scoring 1,258 runs during the season in a campaign built on patience and control.
+That total ranked among the best in Division One, with only Dom Sibley scoring more runs across the competition.
 His reliability made him a cornerstone option in fantasy teams.

-Among cheaper all-rounders, Liam Patterson-White stood out.
-He delivered one of the best points-per-game returns in his bracket.
-Lyndon James also featured strongly in that category.
-He ranked among the top run-scoring all-rounders.
-His all-format value is clear.
+Among cheaper all-rounders, Liam Patterson-White stood out by delivering one of the best points-per-game returns in his price bracket.
+Lyndon James also featured strongly in that category, ranking among the top run-scoring all-rounders and demonstrating clear value across formats.

 Squad changes and overseas strategy